Contents

 Note: This method has many limitations.
 Although it can be used, it is no longer recommended.
 The reasons and alternative methods are discussed in the last part.

-If you want to manually configure outside of the scheduled time, you can do so under the "Backup & Restore" tab:
+If you want to configure it manually outside of the scheduled time, you can do so under the "Backup & Restore" tab:

 You can back it up once here so that you can view it on the target site.